samiurehman/Major-Incident-Log-main/README.md

 Import  repository/download the attached file into your system install node.js (check you system specification)
-Open the download folder or respository file in your system type command in terminal cd durhampolice then type npm install in terminal type npm run dev
+Open the download folder or repository file in your system type command in terminal cd durhampolice then type npm install in terminal type npm run dev